Changes to KS1 SATs in 2024

 When will the KS1 SATs take place?

-The KS1 SATs are due to be administered in May 2023.
+The last compulsory KS1 SATs were administered in May 2023.
+They will now be optional.

 Unlike KS2 SATs, KS1 SATs don't have to be administered according to a nationally-set timetable in a specific week.
 Schools are free to manage the timetable and will aim to administer the tests in the classroom in a low-stress, low-key way; some children won't even be aware they've taken them!